juiyangchang/CarND-Term1-Behavioral-Cloning/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded three laps on track one using center lane driving using mouse.
+To capture good driving behavior, I first recorded three laps of driving counter-clockwisely (forward) on track one using center lane driving with mouse.
  Here is an example image of center lane driving:

-![alt text][image2]
+![][image2]
+I also recorded three laps of driving clockwisely (reverse) on track one using center lane driving.

+Then I recorded car driving over right or left turning lanes smoothly over track one.

-I also used
+I also used sample driving data provided from the course.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would be negated.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+![][image2]
+![][image3]

+I also used the images from the left and right cameras, the steering angle would be increased by 0.2 (left camera) and decreased by 0.2.

+This makes the data consists of 92364 images.
-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I created a generator for each of the training and validation data sets.
+I trained for five epochs with `model.fit_generator()`.
+As I mentioned before, it seems that the model is underfitting but it still make through the track.
+I will leave the improvement as a future work.